openenclave/openenclave/doc/GettingStarted.md

 $ sh test-samples.sh
 ```

-If these samples run without an error, then OpenEnclave is installed and working correctly.
+If these samples run without an error, then Open Enclave is installed and working correctly.

 Developing a simple enclave (echo)